MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/managing-memory-buffers-rebalance.md

 ## Managing Memory Buffers During Audio Resource Rebalance and Surprise Removal Operations

-This section describes how to manage memory buffers and the sequence of operations for memory buffer clean up during audio resource rebalance and PnP SR operations.
+This section describes how to manage memory buffers and the sequence of operations for memory buffer clean up during audio resource rebalance and PnP SR operations for HD Audio codec drivers.

 If the allocation and deallocation of the supporting memory buffers is not done properly it can lead to memory corruption, soft hangs and failures, such as [Bug Check 0x9F: DRIVER_POWER_STATE_FAILURE](https://docs.microsoft.com/windows-hardware/drivers/debugger/bug-check-0x9f--driver-power-state-failure).

 **Close Stream Handle Behavior**

-When portcls receives the close stream handle, portcls will invoke the functions below to set the stream state to stop and to free the buffer:
+When portcls receives the close stream handle, portcls invokes the functions below to set the stream state to stop and to free the buffer:

-*set stream state*
+*set stream state* (If the stream is not already in the stop state.)

 [IMiniportWaveRTStream::SetState](https://msdn.microsoft.com/en-us/library/windows/hardware/ff536756(v=vs.85).aspx)